Home > HVAC > How Humid Air Impacts Your AC (And What to Do)

 Have you ever walked into your house on a hot day and felt that the air was cool but still uncomfortably sticky?
 That clammy feeling is a classic sign that your AC isn’t removing enough moisture.
 High humidity makes the air feel warmer than the actual temperature on your thermostat because the moisture on your skin can’t evaporate easily, which is your body’s natural way of cooling down.
 If you find yourself constantly lowering the thermostat but still feeling damp and sticky, your system isn’t dehumidifying properly.
 Your home should be a comfortable escape, not a place that makes you feel like you need another shower.

-You Notice Condensation or Musty Smells
+Spotting Condensation or Smelling Musty Odors

 Your home shouldn’t have its own indoor weather system.
 If you see condensation forming on your windows, mirrors, or even the AC vents themselves, it’s a clear signal that there’s too much moisture in the air.
 This excess dampness is more than just a nuisance; it creates the perfect environment for mold and mildew to grow.
 That telltale musty or mildewy smell is often the first indicator of a bigger problem.
 Ignoring it can lead to poor indoor air quality and potential health issues.
 This is a sign to check on your residential HVAC system’s performance before the problem gets worse.